 Improving the vaccine-induced immune response in elderly: exploration of the mechanisms at play and routes to translational solutions

-A 3-year fully-funded PhD studentship is offered to study how the formulation, dose, regimen and delivery route, and the resulting antigen presentation, differently influence the quantity and quality of vaccine-immune response at different age of life, and to use this knowledge for the development of more immunogenic vaccines.
+A 3-year fully-funded PhD studentship is offered to study how the formulation, dose, regimen and delivery route, and the resulting antigen presentation, influences the quantity and quality of vaccine-immune response at different age of life, and to use this knowledge for the development of more immunogenic vaccines for the elderly.

 A 3-year fully-funded PhD studentship is offered to explore the relationship between antigen presentation by different vaccine doses, regimens, adjuvants and delivery routes on the immune response, and the specific impact on aged individuals as compared with younger adults.